trofima/clean-architecture-playground/presentation.md

 object either contains the Critical Business Data or has very easy access to that data.
 The interface of the Entity consists of the functions that implement the Critical Business Rules that operate on that data ("Clean Architecture" Bob Martin).

+[^2]: A Use Case is a description of the way that an automated system is used.
+It specifies the input to be provided by the user, the output to be returned to the user, and the processing steps involved in producing that output.
+A use case describes application-specific business rules as opposed to the Critical Business Rules within the Entities.